-Sl Items for observation during presentation Poor Below Average Good Very No Average Good 0 3 4 1 2 1.
-Article chosen was Extent of understanding of scope & 2. objectives of the paper by the Candidate Whether cross references have been 3. consulted 4.
-Whether other relevant publications consulted Ability to respond to questions on the 5. paper/subject Audio-Visual aids used 6.
-Ability to defend the paper 7.
-8. Clarity of presentation 9.
-Any other observation Total Score
+S1 Items for observation during presentation Poor Below Average Good Very

+No 0 Average Good

+0 1 2 3 4

+1. Article chosen was

+2. Extent of understanding of scope &

+objectives of the paper by the

+Candidate

+3. Whether cross references have been

+consulted

+4 Whether other relevant rublications

+4. Whether other relevant publications consulted

+consulted

+5. Ability to respond to questions on the

+paper/subject

+6. Audio-Visual aids used

+7. Ability to defend the paper

+1. Ability to defend the paper

+8. Clarity of presentation

+~ L

+9. Any other observation

+Total Score